metagenlab/zDB/docs/tutorial/website.rst

     **Figure 13: Locus tag page plots**.
 A: phylogenetic distribution of the orthogroup; B: Homologs of ENTAS_RS13815 locus tag identified in RefSeq; C: Homologs of ENTAS_RS13815 locus tag identified in SwissProt; D: Orthogroup phylogeny of group_2742 with Pfam domains annotation; E: Phylogeny of the orthogroup identified in the set of genomes plus the addition of the three best RefSeq hits of locus tag ENTAS_RS13815.

-**NOTE**: In the boxes with Kegg, COGs, and Pfam annotations, you will be redirected to their explanatory overview pages (3 ouputs, all similar, with link to external sources, occurences in proteins in the orthologous groups, then list of locus tags with that annot in all the genomes of the database, phylogeny of the dataset annotated with the copis of hits for that annotation and their distribution in the orthologous groups --- MAYBE PUT AN EXAMPLE OF THAT PAGE FOR ONE ANNOTATION  )
+**NOTE**: In the boxes with Kegg, COGs, and Pfam annotations, you will be redirected to their explanatory overview pages (3 ouputs, all similar, with link to external sources, occurences in proteins in the orthologous groups, then list of locus tags with that annotation in all the genomes of the database, phylogeny of the dataset annotated with the number of hits for that annotation and their distribution in the orthologous groups --- MAYBE PUT AN EXAMPLE OF THAT PAGE FOR ONE ANNOTATION  )

 -----------------------------
 Orthogroup annotation summary
 -----------------------------

-This page represents several overlaps with the ``Protein annotation view`` page, however this is focused on the orthogroup whether on a single member and its homologs.
+This page represents several overlaps with the ``Protein annotation view`` page, however this is focused on the orthogroup rather than on a single member and its homologs.
 Indeed, it may occur that the homologs of a locus tag are split within more orthogroups.
 Of interest, in this page the alignment between the members of the orthogroup is available and amino acid substitutions can be easily observed (Fig.14 A)

 .. figure:: ../img/Orthogroup_page_overview_align_m_o.svg